There’s something about St. Patrick’s Day that kids absolutely love!

 If they’re not quite ready for cutting, they can also use a pencil to trace the dashed lines.

-Kids have so much fun cutting out their line that they don’t even realize that they are working hard to develop their fine motor skills.
+Kids have so much fun cutting out the lines that they don’t even realize that they are working hard to develop their fine motor skills.

 Graphing is a great beginning math skill for kids.